google/grain/docs/README.md

 ## Training Loop

 *PyGrain* has no opinion on how you write your training loop.
-Instead PyGrain will return an iterator that implements:
+Instead, PyGrain will return an iterator that implements:

 *   `next(ds_iter)` returns the element as NumPy arrays.